rwsite/updatepulse-server/README.md

 * **Packages Overview:** manage package updates with a table showing Package Name, Version, Type, File Name, Size, Last Modified and License Status; includes bulk operations to delete, download and change the license status, and the ability to delete all the packages.
 Upload updates from your local machine to UpdatePulse Server, or let the system to automatically download them to UpdatePulse Server from a Version Control System.
 Store packages either locally, or in the Cloud with an S3 compatible service.
 Packages can also be managed through their own API.
 * **Version Control Systems:** configure the Version Control Systems of your choice (Bitbucket, Github, Gitlab, or a self-hosted installation of Gitlab) with secure credentials and a branch name where the updates are hosted; choose to check for updates recurringly, or when receiving a webhook notification.
 UpdatePulse Server acts as a middleman between your reposiroty, your udpates storage (local or Cloud), and your clients.
 * **Licenses:** manage licenses with a table showing ID, License Key, Registered Email, Status, Package Type, Package Slug, Creation Date, and Expiry Date; add and edit them with a form, or use the API for more control.
 Licenses prevent packages installed on client machines from being updated without a valid license.
 Licenses are generated automatically by default and the values are unguessable (it is recommended to keep the default).
 When checking the validity of licenses an extra license signature is also checked to prevent the use of a license on more than the configured allowed domains.
 * **Not limited to WordPress:** with a platform-agnostic API, updates can be served for any type of package, not just WordPress plugins & themes.
-Basic examples of integration with Node.js, PHP, bash, and Python are provided in the [documentation](https://github.com/anyape/updatepulse-server/blob/main/integration/docs/generic.md).
+Basic examples of integration with Node.js, PHP, bash, and Python are provided in the [documentation](https://github.com/anyape/updatepulse-server/blob/main/docs/generic.md).
 * **API & Webhooks:** Use the Package API to administer packages (browse, read, edit, add, delete), and request for expirable signed URLs of packages to allow secure downloads.
 Use the License API to administer licenses (browse, read, edit, add, delete) and check, activate or deactivate licenses.
 Fire Webhooks to notify any URL of your choice of key events affecting packages and licenses.

-To connect their packages and UpdatePulse Server, developers can find integration examples in `updatepulse-server/integration`:
+To connect their packages and UpdatePulse Server, developers can find integration examples [here](https://github.com/Anyape/updatepulse-server-integration):
 * **Dummy Plugin:** a folder `dummy-plugin` with a simple, empty plugin that includes the necessary code in the `dummy-plugin.php` main plugin file and the necessary libraries in a `lib` folder.
 * **Dummy Theme:** a folder `dummy-theme` with a simple, empty child theme of Twenty Seventeen that includes the necessary code in the `functions.php` file and the necessary libraries in a `lib` folder.
 * **Dummy Generic:** a folder `dummy-generic` with a simple command line program written bash, Node.js, PHP, bash, and Python.
 Execute by calling `./dummy-generic.[js|php|sh|py]` from the command line.
 See `updatepulse-api.[js|php|sh|py]` for simple examples of the API calls.